DTKasra/tpcalc/README.md

 # tpcalc
-A really dumb toilet paper calculator
+A really dumb toilet paper calculator me and my friend made a month ago.